 This beautiful park is perfect for you to relax or even make some exercise since there is a fitness track.
-Apart from that, you will also find one of the symbols of this region, the water mill – one of dozens present in this municipality.
+Apart from that, you will also find one of the symbols of this region, the water mill – one of dozens present in this area.

 This arts centre was inaugurated in 2013, honouring one of the most important Portuguese contemporary painters.
 There, we could admire the exhibition Eros, one with amazing paintings where the human body in general and the feminine figure in particular are the main focus.